Bakhshial/WalmartSales_SQL_Project-3/README.md

 To enhance the analysis, several new features were created:

 Time of Day: Categorized the time column into Morning, Afternoon, and Evening.

 Day Name: Extracted the name of the day from the date column.

 Month Name: Extracted the name of the month from the date column.

-Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis (EDA)
 The EDA focuses on answering key business questions:

 Product Performance: Which product lines are the most popular and profitable?

 Sales Trends: What are the monthly, weekly, and daily sales trends?

 Customer Behavior: How do different customer types and genders influence sales?

 Branch Performance: How do different branches perform in terms of sales and customer ratings?

-Key Findings
+### Key Findings
 Top-Selling Product Line: Electronic accessories are the top-selling and most profitable product line.

+Sales Trends: January has the highest total revenue, with Morning sales receiving the highest customer ratings.

+Customer Insights: Normal customers contribute more to total sales compared to members, and female customers are more frequent shoppers.

+Branch Performance: The Naypyitaw branch (C) has the highest total sales and customer ratings.

 Sales Trends: January has the highest total revenue, with Morning sales receiving the highest customer ratings.
 Customer Insights: Normal customers contribute more to total sales compared to members, and female customers are more frequent shoppers.
 Branch Performance: The Naypyitaw branch (C) has the highest total sales and customer ratings.